South Lake Tahoe in January

 Couple snowshoeing at sunrise on Kiva beach.
 Photo: Rachid Dahnoun

-Hiking is a year-round hobby in South Lake Tahoe, as long as you’re able to adjust your footwear for snow.
+Hiking is a year-round hobby in South Lake Tahoe, as long as you adjust your footwear for snow.
 Snowshoeing is a must-try if you’ve never done it, and if you have, it’s probably already on your Winter to-do list.
-Find the right rentals at a number of places in town, such as Tahoe Sports LTD or Powder House.
+Find the right rentals at several places in town, such as Tahoe Sports LTD or Powder House.

 Stellar Stargazing